MMRIZE/MMM-TelegramBot/README.md

 2. restart your `MagicMirror`.

 ### 4) Back to your Bot and test
-1. Back to chat room with your Bot in Telegram, try `/help` or `/commands`.
+1. Back to the chat room with your Bot in Telegram, try `/help` or `/commands`.
 Your bot will react!
 2. Now,try `/mychatid`.
 This command will show the id of this chat room.
-The `chat id` will look like `12345678`.
+The `chat id` looks like `12345678`.
 Remember that.
 We will use this id for admin.

 ### 5) Register admin Chat id
 1. Open `config.js` again.